 Porting a number in

-- Can I port my registered number into Sideline?
+- Can I port my registered number to Sideline?

 - If I port a number into Sideline, can it expire?